Bernardo27dev/Chocolate-Game/README.md

-## ClientManager
+## Chocolate-Game
-Description: This is a project aimed at gaining knowledge and experience with the technologies acquired.
-The project is a basic Client Manager.
+Description: A game made in JavaScript with its technologies and libraries to be used at the school fair.

-> Status: Final Tests
+> Status: Developing

 ## Pre-requirements
 **Express** v4.21.1 or higher\